Topics

 Expectations

 Enterprise account managers have much higher expectations than general account managers.
-Key accounts expect to receive more attention and take priority when it comes to support requests.
+Key accounts expect to receive more attention and take priority when it comes to support requests, meaning they usually take up additional account management resources.

 Normal account management relationships are more transactional – there isn’t as high a level of interaction between the manager and the customer.
 Account managers are still expected to grow their accounts and provide great service, but not to the same extent as for enterprise accounts.